airbytehq/airbyte/docs/integrations/sources/campaign-monitor.md

 4. For **username**, enter your API key obtained in the previous step.
 5. For **password**, enter your any dummy value.
 6. For **start_date**, enter a date in YYYY-MM-DD format (UTC timezone is assumed).
 Data starting from this date will be replicated.
-7. For **Client ID**, enter your client ID obtained in the previous step.
 8. Click **Set up source**.

 ## Supported sync modes